 Elizabeth has lived all over the US, but she prefers Colorado the best.
 She graduated with her CVT in 2000.
 She had worked in the Anesthesia department at CSU Veterinary Teaching Hospital for 9 years.
 Elizabeth loves anesthesia and enjoys teaching others about anesthesia!
 She has 2 kids (one of which is her husband) and a small farm.
 Her hobbies include gardening, any outside activity, music and her family.

-Michael spent six years in the United States Marine Corps from ’87 to ’93, after which he returned to Colorado and obtained a Bachelor’s of Science degree in microbiology from Colorado State University, graduating in ’98.
-He began working at a pain specialty practice in Windsor Colorado, where he spent the next 16 years learning as much as he could about pain medicine and physical rehabilitation.
-In May of 2014 he took an exciting leap and joined the rehab staff at Fort Collins Vet Emergency and Rehab, as their Rehabilitation Coordinator.
+Michael enlisted in the United States Marine Corps after high school and spent six years from ’87 to ’93 serving his country, after which time he returned to Colorado and obtained a Bachelor’s of Science degree in microbiology from Colorado State University, graduating in ’98.
+Following graduation, he worked at a pain management practice in Windsor Colorado, where he spent the next 16 years learning as much as possible about pain medicine and physical rehabilitation.
+In 2013, he was awarded the Colorado Veterinary Medical Association’s, Veterinary Technician of the Year Award.
+In May of 2014 he took the exciting leap of joining the rehab staff at Fort Collins Veterinary Emergency and Rehabilitation Hospital, as their Rehabilitation Coordinator.
+He was board certified through the National Board of Diving and Hyperbaric Medical Technology in November 2017.
 He looks forward to many years ahead as part of an outstanding team.
-During personal hours Michael enjoys spending time with his three children, and their menagerie . . . an orange tabby cat, a hedgehog, a red eared slider, and three gold fish.
+During personal hours Michael enjoys spending time with his three children.

 Jennifer originally worked for vector disease research for 9 years.
 She went back to school to become a Certified Veterinary Technician in 2006 and worked in a very busy clinic in Jackson Hole, WY for a year.
 The last 4.5 years she worked at a public health agency in vector disease laboratory medicine.
 As a 4.5 year West Nile Virus survivor she has created an advocacy group with a mission to educate, inspire and support West Nile Virus survivors to grow and move forward with activities in their life.
 Her passion is educating people in emergency preparedness, health prevention, and assisting animals with a better quality of life through rehabilitation.